Do I need to be an accredited investor to invest with an SD-IRA?

 How do I set up my IRA account on the CrowdStreet portal?

-- When you create your investing entity in our online workflow, you’ll want to be certain to use the correct name for your account, as provided by your IRA custodian (this would often take the form of “Custodian IRA FBO First Last Acct#”), and select “IRA” as your account type.
+- When you create your investing account in our online workflow, you’ll want to be certain to use the correct name for your account, as provided by your IRA custodian (this would often take the form of “Custodian IRA FBO First Last Acct#”), and select “IRA” as your account type.

 What is the process for completing an investment through my self-directed IRA account?